amliaia/teamOneProject/README.md

 ## Status
 Release 1.0

-Project is: _unfinished_ Project was designed as a homework assignment for a boot camp class.
+Project is: _unfinished_ Project was designed as a homework assignment for a coding class.
 This is the submission for the assignment.

 ## Contact
 Created by [Corey Colbert](cdcolbert10@gmail.com) - feel free to contact me!